SciFracX/FractionalCalculus.jl/docs/src/Derivative/derivative.md

 Pages = ["derivative.md"]
 ```

-To get start with fractional derivative, you need to know that unlike Newtonian derivatives, fractional derivative is defined via integral.
+To get started with fractional derivatives, you need to know that unlike Newtonian derivatives, fractional derivative is defined via integral.

 !!! tip "Non-Local Operators"
 	It is noteworthy that the fractional derivatives are not local operators, which means that we cannot calculate the fractional derivative solely on the basis of function values of $f(x)$ taken from neighborhood of the point $x$.
 Instead, we have to take the entire history of $f(x)$ (i.e., all function values $f(x)$ for $0<x<a$) into account.